raptor-ml/raptor/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## 🌍 Hello world feature
+## 🌍 "Hello World" feature
-We know... you already played with [the quick starter][colab-url] already... but let's paste here some hello world code for the lazy bastard out there 👹
+We know, you played with [the quick starter][colab-url] already..
+But let's paste here some "hello world" code for the lazy bastard out there 👹

 _For more examples, please refer to the [Documentation][docs-url]_